How Population III Supernovae Determined the Properties of the First Galaxies: Conclusion

 \section{Conclusion}

-We have presented the impact of Pop~III SNRs on the consequent primeval galaxy formation with high-resolution simulations, considering the relevant physics.
-Our results show that the Pop~III SNRs possibly bridge the death of Pop~III stars and the birth of the primeval galaxies.
-During the formation of the earliest galaxies, Pop~III SNRs influenced the gas in the atomic cooling halos through their chemical enrichment and gravitational turbulence.
-Stellar populations appeared at earlier times in primeval galaxies if the Pop~III IMF was top-heavy because the gas in halos became contaminated by metals at earlier times, cooling and forming stars.
-This trend is primarily because PI~SNe produces nearly 100 times the metals of CC~SNe and more than 10 times the metals of HNe \citep{hw02,hw10}.
+We have investigated how Pop~III SNRs bridge the death of the first stars and the rise of the first galaxies with high-resolution simulations.
+We find that that they rapidly enriched gas in massive halos with metals and drove turbulence as they gravitated toward the centers of the halos.
+Subsequent populations of stars appeared at earlier times in these galaxies if the Pop~III IMF was top-heavy because the gas in halos became contaminated by metals more quickly, cooling and forming stars.
+This trend is primarily due to PI~SNe producing nearly 100 times the metals of CC~SNe and more than 10 times the metals of HNe \citep{hw02,hw10}.

-PI~SNRs in our protogalaxies consistently enrich star-forming gas to metallicities of 10$^{-3} - 10^{-2}$ \Zs, above those generally targeted by observational surveys of EMP stars to date.
-This could account for the failure to conclusively identify the 'odd-even' nucleosynthetic fingerprints of ancient PI~SNe in such stars to date \citep{hw02}.
-These results are consistent with \citet{karl08}, who were the first to point out that Pop~III PI~SNe are expected to contaminate the gas in their host halos to metallicities above those considered in EMP star surveys \citep{Cayrel2004, bc05,aoki14,plac16}.
-Our models also suggest that Pop~III.2 stars cannot be a major component of the earliest galaxies because the gas in massive halos was usually polluted by metals from other Pop~III SNRs during hierarchical assembly before it could collapse into pristine stars.
+PI~SNe in our protogalaxies consistently enrich star-forming gas to metallicities of 10$^{-3} - 10^{-2}$ \Zs, above those targeted by most surveys of EMP stars to date \citep[e.g.,][]{Cayrel2004,bc05,aoki14,plac16}.
+This likely accounts for their failure to conclusively identify the 'odd-even' nucleosynthetic fingerprint of these explosions \citep{hw02,karl08}.
+Indeed, in the first confirmed detection of the odd-even effect in a metal-poor star, LAMOST J1010+2358 \citep{xing23}, happened at a metallicity of [Fe/H] = -2.4, consistent with those of the galaxies in our models with PI SNRs.

-Our primeval galaxies have bolometric luminosities of $1.92 \times 10^3 - 6.0 \times 10^5 \Ls$, and they all look irregular without any disk features in our synthetic images.
-However, the {\em JWST} has the capability to detect our brightest galaxy at $z \approx 10$ and possibly examine our models.
-In future work, we will evolve our galaxies to larger masses and luminosities to better determine the evolution of the mass function of Pop~II stars over time and derive their synthetic spectra and luminosities.
-With the {\em JWST} observation and sophisticated models, we will reveal the formation of the primeval galaxies and probe the nature of Pop~III stars and SNe in the coming decade.
+Our simulations also indicate that Pop~III stars were not a major component of most early galaxies because gas in massive halos was usually polluted by metals from other Pop~III SNe during hierarchical assembly before it could collapse into pristine stars.
+In future work, we will evolve our galaxies to larger masses to better determine the evolution of the mass function of Pop~II stars over time.
+Followups to the {\em JWST} CEERS and JADES surveys in coming years will achieve greater depths and probe the properties of the first galaxies and and second generation stars in the coming decade.